 (The plant if course is very moist but this moisture is contained

-this I would like to point out that the plants do not
+support of this I would like to point out that the plants do not

-need protection from animals as there are so few animals in the desert.
-Also
+need protection from animals as there are so few animals in

-of many growers.
-Also there seems to exist a increase
+dismay of many growers.
+Also there seems to

 A SECOND NEW THEORY - DIRECTION OF GROWTH

-plants may use this electric field to determine which direction
+this electric field to determine which direction to grow in.

-solely due to the light the tree is exposed to.
+the light the tree is exposed to.
 It is not possible for

 the branches to have a fine structure solely by the action of light.

 Indeed even in a heavily wooded forest the branches never

 touch each other.
-One possible explanation for this
+One possible explanation for this is

 which direction to grow in.